QuickSpot/walter-arduino/walter-modem/examples/README.md

    you are able to talk directly to the Sequans Monarch 2 chipset using AT commands.

- - [ModemTest](ModemTest/): this sketch makes Walter connect to a network and send out ping messages to our testserver.
+ - [ModemSocketTest](ModemSocketTest/): this sketch makes Walter connect to a network and send out UDP messages to our testserver.
 This sketch is perfect to test a connection without having Walter connected to any shield.

+ - [ModemCoapTest](ModemCoapTest/): this sketch makes Walter connect to a network and send out COAP messages to a public COAP test server.

+ - [ModemHttpTest](ModemHttpTest/): this sketch makes Walter connect to a network and perform a HTTP GET to a test server.

+ - [ModemMqttTest](ModemMqttTest/): this sketch makes Walter connect to a network and send and receive MQTT messages using the DPTechnics COAP to MQTT bridge.

  - [SensorShield](SensorShield/): this sketch requires Walter to be placed onto a board which contains various sensors.
 It will read out the sensors and